- Oops!Something went wrong.Please try again later.

 Provision for (benefit from) income taxes

-Shares used to compute net loss per share, basic and diluted
+Shares used to compute net income (loss) per share

-Changes in unrealized gain (loss) on short-term investments, net of tax
+Unrealized gain on short-term investments, net of tax

 CYTOMX THERAPEUTICS, INC.